 - Spices- Garlic powder, paprika, sage, and salt all make a wonderful poultry seasoning.
 Make sure to use powdered herbs and spices or they will get stuck in the injector.

 - Chicken Broth- A basic yet flavorful liquid that helps transport the spices while adding extra flavor.
 You can also use turkey broth.
-We use better than bouillon.
+We use Better Than Bouillon.

 How to make a Turkey Injection Recipe